Almighty-Tycoons/Swap-Numbers/storyboard/README.md

 ##### 2.6 Conclusion:

 In this experiment, user will learn how to use concepts of C programming language to find the solution of the problem of swapping of two numbers using third variable.
-In addition to this user will also learn to recall assigning values to the variables and understand the usability of temporary variable.
+In addition to this, user will also learn to recall assigning values to the variables and understand the usability of temporary variable.

 ##### 2.7 Equations/formulas: